luispabon/sway-ubuntu/README.md

 ## How about the next (still in dev) version of Ubuntu

 No reason it won't work.
-The [debs](debs) files (if any) might pose a problem though as they are typically backported from the next Ubuntu version intu the current when needed, and won't be needed on the next version, so make sure you tweak the Makefile not to install them.
+The [debs](debs) files (if any) might pose a problem though as they are typically backported from the next Ubuntu version into the current when needed, and won't be needed on the next version, so make sure you tweak the Makefile not to install them.

 ## How about arm (eg Raspberri PI)